15 Sep ROAPE: Editorial Working Group affiliates

-The Review of African Political Economy is looking for an affiliate to join the journal’s Editorial Working Group (EWG) for a year starting from October 2018.
+The Review of African Political Economy is looking for two affiliates to join the journal’s Editorial Working Group (EWG) for a year starting from January 2021.

-Eligible candidates should be African nationals currently attached to a UK university for a PhD in the social sciences or humanities with an interest in the journal’s academic and activist work.
-Preference will be given to applicants who will have finished their fieldwork by October 2018, and will be resident in the UK for the academic year 2018/19.
-Preference will also be given to applicants with experience in organising events or in social media or communications, or to those who with an interest in contributing to the journal’s online presence.
+- We would also consider African nationals currently attached to a UK university for a PhD in the social sciences or humanities with an interest in the journal’s academic and activist work.
+Preference will be given to applicants who will have finished their fieldwork by January 2021, and who will be resident in the UK in the following year.

-The journal hopes to gain a broader input, particularly from young people who are actively engaged in research.
-The kind of student the journal is looking for is preferably in their late second or third year, and will have returned from fieldwork.
-They will have to commit to trying to attend EWG meetings (four times a year) and to taking on occasional but limited responsibilities.
-We also encourage affiliates to submit at least one piece of work to the journal for peer review whilst they are in office (with support).
+The journal hopes to gain a broader input, particularly from young people who are actively engaged in radical research and activism.
+They will have to commit to attending as many EWG meetings as possible and to taking on responsibilities.
+We also encourage affiliates to submit at least one substantial piece of work to the journal or website whilst they are in office (with support).

 If you are interested in knowing more or in putting forward your name, please submit the following: